AndreLeEEEEE/KPI/README.md

 Update 12/4/2020: I now have generic Plex credentials.

 Update 12/18/2020: Back to my credentials since the generic account got nerfed in terms of what pages it can access.
+There are plans for this program to be used soon.
+However, there's been issues with getting the board to work on 3x4 panels instead of the 3x5 I've been working with.

 Setup Phase
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create